alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

 On Linux platform all loaded into process libraries form a tree.
 To call any function or take value of variable its name (symbol) should be found.
-Without special steps the symbol searched by its name it a tree using breadth first order.
+Without special steps the symbol searched by its name in a tree using breadth first order.

-If more that library provides the same symbol the symbol from the very first shared object (breadth first) will be used by _all_ loaded shared objects including the main program.
-This makes safe? for example, passing pointers from `malloc()` between shared objects and `free()` them from another shared object.
+If more than one library provides the same symbol the symbol from the first shared object (breadth first) is used by _all_ loaded shared objects including the main program.
+This makes is safe to, for example, pass pointers from `malloc()` between shared objects and `free()` them in another shared object.

-Please note that Windows platform works in another way and all symbols from dynamic libraries are reference not only by its name but a library name too.
+Please note that Windows platform works in another way and all symbols from dynamic libraries are referenced not only by its name but by a library name too.

-The important aspect of this search that at runtime there no "duplicate symbols" issues.
-Symbol either exists in process or missing.
+The important aspect of this search is that there no "duplicate symbols" issues at runtime.
+Symbol either exists or missing.
 If symbol is missing the program fails.

 #### Weak and Strong Symbols

 By default all symbols are strong.
-This means that during linking all they references should be resolved to static or shared library.
-At runtime this symbols are always available and not null.
+This means that during linking all they reference should be resolved to a static or a shared library.
+At runtime these symbols are always available and they are not null.

-The ELF format allows to specify additional attribute `weak` for every symbol to change behavior (use `__attribute__((weak))` in GCC):
+The ELF format allows to specify additional attribute `weak` for every symbol to change its behavior (use `__attribute__((weak))` in GCC):

 * The weak symbols are not required.
-For example, declaring function as weak makes possible to have empty (`nullptr`) address of it because it is missing in resulting binary.
+For example, declaring function as weak makes it possible to have empty (`nullptr`) address of it because it is missing in resulting binary.

-  This technique is used to create hooks for library in client code so do not foget to check that it is not `nullptr` before call.
+  This technique is used to create hooks for library in client code so do not forget to check that it is not `nullptr` before call.

-* The weak symbols may be encountered in symbol search during linking multiple times even with strong symbol.
+* The weak symbols may be encountered in symbol search during link process multiple times even with a strong symbol.
 When strong symbol encountered twice the error "duplicate symbol" issued.
 When multiple weak symbols encountered the first one is used.
-In case of multiple weak symbols and single strong symbol the strong one wins and used as the result.
+In case of multiple weak symbols and single strong symbol the strong one wins and it is used as the result.

   This technique is used to provide default implementations which are easy to override in client code.

-* During runtime the same symbol selection algorithm may be used but on modern systems the `LD_DYNAMIC_WEAK=1` might set to environment to have non-first strong symbol to win.
+* During runtime the same symbol selection algorithm may be used but on modern systems the `LD_DYNAMIC_WEAK=1` might be set in the environment to have non-first strong symbol to win.

-  In addition to have the main binary symbol win the `-rdynamic` parameter required when linking main binary.
+  In addition to have the main binary symbol win the `-rdynamic` parameter is required when linking main binary.
 This will export symbols from it as for shared object and they will participate in symbol search and selection.